New Frontiers of Breathwork: Translating the Language of the Breath & Cultivating Nervous System Resilience with Ed Dangerfield

 - If breathwork brings panic, dissociation, trauma material, dizziness, or loss of agency, stop.
 Work with a qualified, trauma-informed practitioner.

-- If you are using intense connected breathing, treat the container as part of the practice.
-Screening, pacing, consent, integration, and support matter.
+- If you're using intense connected breathing, treat the container as part of the practice.
+Screening, pacing, consent, integration, and support matter as much as the technique.

 - If a facilitator promises guaranteed healing, be skeptical.
-Breathwork may be powerful, but it is not a substitute for medical care, therapy, medication, sleep, nutrition, or changing harmful conditions when those are needed.
+Breathwork can be potent, but it doesn't replace medical care, therapy, medication, sleep, nutrition, or changing harmful conditions when those are needed.

-Research on slow breathing gives a cautious reason to take breath seriously: systematic reviews suggest slow breathing can influence HRV, respiratory sinus arrhythmia, some EEG patterns, and subjective relaxation or arousal in healthy subjects, but protocols and evidence quality vary, and those findings do not automatically validate every form of intense breathwork.9
+Research on slow breathing gives a cautious reason to take breath seriously: systematic reviews suggest slow breathing can influence HRV, respiratory sinus arrhythmia, some EEG patterns, and subjective relaxation in healthy subjects, though protocols and evidence quality vary considerably.
+Those findings do not automatically validate every form of intense breathwork.1

 Practice